James Gillespie (minister)

 James Gillespie FRSE (1722–1791) was a Scottish minister and theologian.
 He was Moderator of the General Assembly of the Church of Scotland in 1779.
 He was a cofounder of the Royal Society of Edinburgh in 1783.

 Life

 He was the son of Rev James Gillespie, minister of Arngask.

+He attended Dundee Grammar School, and graduated from St Leonard's College, St Andrews BA in 1740, and MA in 1741.
+Thereafter, he studied divinity.

 He was licensed to preach by the Presbytery of Perth in August 1745.
 He became a chaplain at Melvil then was ordained at Abdie in March 1747.
 He was translated to Dunbarney in March 1751.
-In November 1757 he was made second charge at St Andrews, becoming first charge in 1765.
-In November 1768 the university awarded him an honorary doctorate (DD).
+In November 1757 he was made minister of the second charge at St Andrews, becoming minister of the first charge in 1765.
+In November 1768 the university awarded him a doctorate of divinity (DD).

-In 1779 he became Principal of St Mary's College in St Andrews University, replacing the Very Rev Prof James Murison.
+In 1779 he became Principal of St Mary's College, St Andrews, replacing the Very Rev Prof James Murison.
 He was elected Moderator in the same year.
 In 1786 he was made a Chaplain to the King at the Chapel Royal.

 He died on 2 June 1791.
 He is buried in the graveyard of St Andrews Cathedral.
 The grave lies to the south-west of the central tower.